nephila/django-meta/README.rst

 Basic concept
 =============

+You render the meta tags by including a ``meta.html`` parial template in your view templates.
+This template will only render meta tags if it can find a ``meta`` object in the context, so you can safely include it in your base template to have it render on all your pages.

 The ``meta.html`` template expects to find a dict or object called ``meta`` in the template context.
 In that dict or object, it will expect to find any of the following keys/attributes: